 1. You Might Need To Change Your Diet

 Getting your fill of veggies is key during pregnancy, but some of those healthy food choices can make you super gassy according to PregMed.
 Foods like beans, cauliflower, broccoli, and Brussels sprouts are among the culprits.
-Try to cut back on these foods, or eliminate the all together.
+Try to cut back on these foods, or eliminate them all together.
+It’s also probably OK to reach for over-the-counter help, according to Dr. Jeanne Sheffield, the director of the maternal-fetal medicine at Johns Hopkins Medicine (though of course, you should always double check with your own doctor).
+“You can take Maalox, Mylicon, any of the fiber supplements… all of that will help at least a little bit with the bloating,” says Sheffield.

 2. You Might Need More Exercise

 If you're feeling gassy and farting up a storm, you might want to make sure you're getting enough exercise.
-According to the Mayo Clinic, exercise in pregnancy can stimulate digestion and give you some relief.
+As the Mayo Clinic reported, exercise in pregnancy can stimulate digestion and give you some relief.
+The extra exercise is just good for you in general, too.
+“We are constantly telling people the old wives’ tale, ‘Oh, once you get pregnant, you need to take it easy and such,’ — pretty much the opposite of what we now teach people.
+We want people exercising five days a week.”

 3. You Might Need To Change Your Beverage Choices

-What you drink can matter just as much as what you eat when it comes to gassiness during pregnancy according to Belly Belly.
+What you drink can matter just as much as what you eat when it comes to gassiness.
+“Water is the best,” says Sheffield, “Things like soft drinks and such can increase your bloating.”
+So as much as you may be craving an ice cold cola, know that you may end up regretting it later when the carbonations kicks in.
 You'll want to avoid carbonated drinks, and avoid drinking out of a straw, as it draws more air into your mouth.

 4. You Might Need To Eat Smaller Meals

 If you're sitting down to big meals to stave off your pregnancy hunger, you could be making your gas worse.
-According to Babble, eating several smaller meals a day can be easier on digestion.
+Registered dietician and nutritionist Stephanie Beaudette wrote on LiveStrong that big meals can lead to digestive discomfort, and shooting for six small meals a day could make a pregnant mama feel much better.

 5. You Might Be Eating Too Fast

 When a pregnancy craving strikes it can make it hard to resist chowing down on your meal in record time.
-But eating too quickly can make you gassy according to the American Pregnancy Association.
+But eating too quickly can make you gassy, according to Livestrong.
 Instead, try to chew slowly and thoroughly to make your gut settle down.

 6. You Might Need To Cut Down On Artificial Sweeteners